AsherJingkongChen/SomeSource/CpplusPractice/discuss/std_exchange_on_mvctor/std_exchange_on_mvctor.md

-## Questions on move constructors and std::exchange
+## Questions on move constructors and exchange operations

-Why do __these example__ use std::exchange on nonclass-type?
+Why do __these example__ use exchange operations on nonclass-typed members?

 [the first example (cppreference)](https://en.cppreference.com/w/cpp/language/move_constructor)